LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

    specially when using reflective designs of class-based hierarchies.

 .. _flag_unknown_predicates:
-.. index:: single: unknown_predicates flag
+.. index:: pair: unknown_predicates; Flag

 ``unknown_predicates(Option)``
    Defines the compiler behavior when calls to unknown predicates (or